-- 1. Only unlicensed publications are included on the z/VM Collection. - 2.
+- 1. Only unlicensed publications are included. - 2.
 Some licensed programs might not have PDF libraries; some publications might not have PDF versions. - 3.
-The CD-ROM is a multi-disk set; the DVD is a single disk. - 4.
-The z/VM Collection also includes the following programs:
+The DVD also includes the following programs:

 IBM Softcopy Reader

 Allows you to view and search BookManager files and organize BookManager files and bookshelves.